 Determination of soft and hard limits (Optional, but recommended)

 Once a configuration file has been generated, there is also the possibility to determine soft and hard limits.
-However, this requires data processed through QualiMon.
-Please note that it is possible to use the same data that was used to determine the LaMas for this purpose: QualiMon incorporates the functionality to assess injections that have already been run (so-called batch-jobs under the tab “Review old data”; see the corresponding section in this tutorial).
+QualiMon uses a scoring system to summarize the results of all tests carried out on each sample to the user.
+For every metric a sample which differs significantly from previous samples will receive +1 for its status score.
+If soft and hard limits are setup and broken for a metric the soft limit will contribute +1 while the hard limit will contribute +2.
+The total status score is ultimately divided by the total potential score to get a scale ranging from 0 to 1, where a higher score means the sample is worse than a lower score.
+Soft and hard limits are also useful to avoid situations where relative quality tests will no longer detect a bad sample because too many bad samples are influencing the distributions used for the tests.
+These limits monitor either percentages of LaMas which have been determined to be outliers or absolute values of sample level metrics (e.g. TIC).
+If a sample would surpass these limits the status score would be increased a little, for the soft limit, or a lot, for the hard limit.
+It’s also possible to setup a hard-limit slack channel which will inform the user over notification that a sample has broken a hard limit.
+Setting up soft and hard limits requires data processed through QualiMon.
+Please note that it is possible to use the same data that was used to determine the LaMas for this purpose: QualiMon incorporates the functionality to assess injections that have already been run (so-called batch-jobs under the tab ‘Review old data’; see the corresponding section in this tutorial).

 To set up soft and hard limits, we need to extract data from the SQL database.
 This can easily be done within the R programming environment using the QualiMon function FetchLMFeatureTable().
 An example on how to perform this for samples injected in reverse phase positive is shown below.
 If you instead wish to fetch a corresponding feature table for QCs, you can simply change the sampleType from ‘sample’ to ‘QC’ in the code below.

-QualityInfo <- FetchLMFeatureTable(“Path/To/SQLdbFile.db”, mode=”RP”, sampleType=’sample’)

-The QualityInfo object will now contain information on all metrics and can be accessed using the ‘$’ operator.
+QualityInfo <- FetchLMFeatureTable(“Path/To/SQLdbFile.db”, mode=”RP”, sampleType=”sample”)The QualityInfo object will now contain information on all metrics and can be accessed using the ‘$’ operator.

 Table 1.
 List of information retrieved using the FetchLMFeatureTable function.